 Changing the device region is easy to do, but it’s not intuitive at all and bewildered users.
 It’s not uncommon for people to think that changing the region messes up the Apple Pay cards they already have making them unusable, or that a certain region setting is required to use a particular card.

 Neither is true, but region-dependent Wallet was a big source of confusion that kept people from using great Wallet features and caused support problems, especially for transit card users.
 Do a Suica search on Apple Support Communities.
 The number one support issue is: I lost my Suica card, how do I get it back in Wallet?

 The new UI fixes this problem by making a clear distinction between removing Wallet cards vs. deleting them.
-Wallet has a simple rule: removing a card added directly in Wallet does not delete the card.
-Cards added directly in Wallet (tapping “+”) and keys are a little special as they are hooked into the user’s Apple ID.
+Wallet has a simple rule: removing a card added in Wallet does not delete the card but stores then on iCloud.
+Cards added in Wallet and keys are hooked into the user’s Apple ID.
 This is easy to see in Suica App which displays the unique Apple ID/Apple Pay identifier for each Suica card.